juraj-hrivnak/Pakku/docs/topics/Setting-Up-a-Modpack.md

 3. The mod loaders and their versions supported by the modpack.
 4. The targeted platform of the modpack.

-I will also set the version of the modpack to `0.0.1` and add `config` folder to the overrides.
+It will also set the version of the modpack to `0.0.1` and add `config` folder to the overrides.

 If you made a mistake, you can change the properties of the modpack using the [`pakku set`](pakku-set.md) command.